-It’s vital to note that these prices are just the cost of the plane itself.
-In addition to this you will also have to pay for a pilot and crew, airport fees, maintenance, and fuel, which will all contribute to a steadily increasing cost per flight.
+It’s important to remember that these prices are just the cost of the plane itself.
+In addition to this, you will also have to pay for a pilot and crew, airport fees, maintenance and fuel, which will all contribute to a steadily increasing cost per flight.
 Also remember that similarly to cars, jets will dramatically deplete in value as they are used.

 Alternatively, if buying a private jet outright is a little out of budget, many passengers choose fractional ownership, which gives greater freedom of jet usage but will significantly reduce the price per flight.